MAG-7: Current status

 The manufacturer, Techno Arms (PTY) Ltd., located in Modderfontein, Gauteng, South Africa, as of March 2012 is active and is marketing the MAG-7 in three versions: the standard MAG-7, the civilian-legal MAG-7 M1, and the M7 Dual Riot.

 M7 Dual Riot

-The M7 is a combination 12-gauge and 37-mm / 38-mm weapon based upon the standard MAG-7.
-It has a fixed metal stock and a top-mounted 37mm or 38 mm single-shot less-lethal launcher with tilting barrel.
-The launcher is extremely reminiscent of the widely popular South-African Milkor Stopper 37/38 mm riot gun, which Techno Arms now also manufactures.
+The M7 is a combination 12-gauge and 37mm / 38mm weapon based upon the standard MAG-7.
+It has a fixed metal stock and a top-mounted 37mm or 38 mm single-shot less-lethal launcher with a tilting barrel.
+The launcher is extremely reminiscent of the widely popular South African Milkor Stopper 37/38 mm riot gun, which Techno Arms now also manufactures.
 It is designed as an anti-riot Law Enforcement weapon that can fire both 12 gauge rubber shot or 37-mm / 38-mm gas shells.